Biased parameter inference of eccentric, spin-precessing binary black holes: Results

 We inject non-spinning, quasi-circular as well as eccentric signals using IMR hybrids constructed in Ref.~\citep{Chattaraj:2022tay} and described in Sec.~\ref{subsec:NR_hyb}.
 They have mass ratios of $q=(1, 2, 3$).
 In addition, we also use a quasi-circular SXS simulation (\textsc{SXS:BBH:1132}).
 We set the total mass of the system to $M=35$~M$_\odot$.
 Details of the simulations used in this study, including their eccentricities and mean anomaly values at the reference frequency of $20$~Hz, are shown in Table \ref{table:hybrids}.

 First, we explore the biases introduced in the source parameters recovered via parameter estimation (PE) of GW events when eccentricity is ignored, i.e.~we inject an eccentric signal but do not use eccentric waveforms for recovery.
-For this exercise, we use the phenomenological waveform model \textsc{IMRPhenomXP}.
-We then analyse the signals with an eccentric waveform model (\textsc{TarlorF2Ecc}) to get bounds on the eccentricity parameter.
+For this exercise, we use the phenomenological waveform model \textsc{IMRPhenomXP}~\citep{Pratten:2020ceb}.
+We then analyse the signals with an eccentric waveform model \textsc{TaylorF2Ecc} (which uses the same PN prescription as \textsc{IMRPhenomXP}) to get bounds on the eccentricity parameter.
 Since the signals simulated here are low mass ($M = 35 M_\odot$), they are inspiral dominated and an inspiral model such as \textsc{TaylorF2Ecc} should suffice.

 In the top two panels of Fig.~\ref{fig:chip_e20_hybrids}, we show the recovered marginal distributions of chirp mass ($\mathcal{M}_c$) and effective spin-precession ($\chi_p$) when the hybrid injections are analysed with a spin-precessing quasi-circular waveform model.
 We observe that the bias in $\mathcal{M}_c$ generally increases with the value of the injected eccentricity, although there are small variations seen due to a dependence on the mean anomaly values.\footnote{In the following section, we fix the mean anomaly values for the injections and see that the variation in the trends is quite reduced.} We also find that for low values of eccentricity, the $\chi_p$ posteriors are either peaking near zero or returning the prior distribution (uninformative).
 However, for high eccentricities, the $\chi_p$ posteriors peak at higher values.
 This indicates that the recovery of an eccentric non-spinning signal with a non-eccentric precessing model may result in a false indication of precession for sufficiently high values of eccentricity.